What is the difference between secured and unsecured debt?

 The interest rates on secured debt products tend to be lower.
 You may also qualify for a higher loan limit and extended repayment term.

-To illustrate, home loan APRs hover between 3 percent and 4 percent with repayment terms of up to 30 years.
+To illustrate, home loan APRs hover between 6.5 percent and 7.9 percent, with repayment terms of up to 30 years.
 Because this is a secured debt backed by the house as collateral, borrowers with good credit histories enjoy better rates and terms.

-On the other hand, unsecured debt — like credit cards and personal loans — are generally associated with higher interest rates and lower terms.
-Especially for borrowers who have a limited credit history or bad credit, these rates and terms can be even more restricting.
+On the other hand, unsecured debt — like credit cards and personal loans — are generally associated with higher interest rate caps and shorter repayment terms.
+This is especially true for borrowers who have a limited credit history or bad credit; these rates and terms can be even more restrictive.

 Credit score criteria